mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

-***For those not using the adapter board, the module can be manually turned on by shorting specific pads to DC-minus.***
+### For those not using the adapter board, the module can be manually turned on by shorting specific pads to DC-minus
 ### Important Detail about the Edge Connector/Pins

 ![Screenshot 2024-11-29 152930](https://github.com/user-attachments/assets/ae93452b-a830-4199-a4b6-3352d014ca55)